Codeception/Codeception/docs/modules/WebDriver.md

 ### seeElement

-Checks if element exists on a page, matching it by CSS or XPath
+Checks for a visible element on a page, matching it by CSS or XPath

 ``` php
 <?php